 The Poznań Linguistic Meeting (PLM) is an annual general linguistics conference that continues the tradition of the Polish–English contrastive conferences started by Jacek Fisiak in 1970.
 The name "Poznań Linguistic Meeting" was adopted in 1997, when Katarzyna Dziubalska-Kołaczyk took over as the Head of the Organising Committee.
 The Meetings are organised by the Faculty of English, Adam Mickiewicz University, Poznań.
 Materials from past PLMs are archived here.

-The 46th Poznań Linguistic Meeting (PLM2016) will be held on 15–17 September 2016 in Poznań.
-The leitmotif will be "Linguistics and data: A fresh look".
-In view of the rapid growth of available data, both in terms of its types and range, we will try to address the fundamental issue of the nature of linguistic data as well as the resulting theoretical and methodological challenges.
+The 46th Poznań Linguistic Meeting (PLM2016) was held on 15–17 September 2016 in Poznań.
+The leitmotif was "Linguistics and data: A fresh look".
+In view of the rapid growth of available data, both in terms of its types and range, we tried to address the fundamental issue of the nature of linguistic data as well as the resulting theoretical and methodological challenges.

-PLM2016 has the honorary patronage of the Mayor of Poznań and the Rector of Adam Mickiewicz University.
+PLM2016 had the honorary patronage of the Mayor of Poznań and the Rector of Adam Mickiewicz University.

 Keynote: Daniel Everett (Bentley University), Homo erectus and the semiotic progression [PDF abstract]